martinward1234/cisco-enable/README.md

 # cisco-enable
 A basic Python script to login to a Cisco device and enter privilege exec mode.
-The script will require Paramiko is installed to run.
+The script requires Paramiko is installed to run.